biqar/puzzle-solver/src/n-queens/README.md

 ```

 Here is the parameter definition,
-1. **-problem:** Specify the puzzle name to solve, for example, "8-puzzle".
+1. **-problem:** Specify the puzzle name to solve, for example, "n-queen".
 2. **-algo:** Specify the search strategy to solve the puzzle, for example, "A*", "bfs", "dfs", etc.
 3. **-mode:** Specify the inner methodology for the search strategy, for example, "bi-directional" bfs, "stack-based" dfs, etc.
 4. **-board_dim:** Board dimension, may use representing any square board